conorjgallagher/Dynamics.ExtendedSvcUtil/README.md

 The main points to note:

-* If an entity/optionset appears in the list it will be exported to it's own cs file.
+* If an entity/optionset appears in the list it will be exported to its own cs file.
-* If it doesn't exist in the list then it will still be exported to the 1 big overall file (specified in the out parameter of CrmSvcUtil).
+* If it doesn't exist in the list then it will still be exported to the 1 large overall file (specified in the out parameter of CrmSvcUtil).
-* Use friendlyName to rename your entity/attribute/optionset
+* Use the friendlyName attribute to rename your entity/attribute/optionset

 A sample command line use is: